ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 ### Risks and Challenges

-- The latest version of TypeScript does not have the `dialog` element's full API, which will lead to build errors: https://github.com/microsoft/TypeScript/issues/48267.
+- The latest version of TypeScript does not have the `dialog` element's full API, which will leads to dev-time errors in the editor (however everything is fine at run-time): https://github.com/microsoft/TypeScript/issues/48267.
 The TypeScript-DOM-lib-generator source has been updated to have the missing members, so this may be easily fixed through a dependency update and release from the TypeScript repo.

 ### Prior Art/Examples